 * Click here for rating key

 Tarrant's Cafe Restaurant Review: “Established 1873” states the menu.
 But that year refers to Tarrant’s origins as a drugstore, a role it held until 1987 when the building became vacant for nearly two decades.
 Owner Ted Santarella took it over, helping to pump life into a derelict downtown with this upscale charmer with one side that feels pub-like and the other romantic with gilt-framed paintings and chandeliers.
 He kept the name, emblazoned in stained glass over the door, claiming it was cheaper than buying a new sign.
-The legacy also suits Santarella’s fare, nothing new-fangled or hip; more a cross-breed of his personal favorites --- if they could be prepared in an eye-drop-size kitchen.
-An expansion nearly doubled Tarrant’s in size (enlarging the kitchen and giving rise to pizza and take-out) and the menu spans pastrami sandwiches to filet mignon, and everything is available at lunch and dinner.
+The legacy also suits Santarella’s fare, nothing new-fangled or hip.
+It’s more a cross-breed of his personal favorites --- if they could be prepared in an eye-drop-size kitchen.
+An expansion nearly doubled Tarrant’s in size (enlarging the kitchen and giving rise to pizza and take-out/delivery).
+Offerings span from BLTs and corned beef sandwiches to grilled sea scallops over Parmesan basil risotto and filet mignon, and everything is available at lunch and dinner.
 Entrées, generous with vegetables, include soup or salad, one night a grandmotherly rendition of sausage and cabbage.
-A sidewalk chalkboard announces specials such as monkfish Marsala, beer-braised short ribs and chicken potpie, to name just a few.
+A sidewalk chalkboard announces specials such as monkfish Marsala, fettuccine Bolognese and amaretto crème brûlée.
+Upside-down apple walnut pie and triple berry cobbler are among dessert standbys.